 3. Organise a picnic

 As the weather warms up, the rolling countryside and beautiful beaches beckon.
 Al-fresco feasting is a mood-boosting, memory-making must.
-Organise an outdoors activity with your friends or family (at a safe, social distance for now).
-You’ll enjoy planning and preparing (feel inspired by our baking Val Stones’ who’s delicious scones recipe is worth whipping up).
+Organise an outdoors activity with your friends or family.
+You’ll enjoy planning and preparing (feel inspired by our baking expert Val Stones, who’s delicious scones recipe is worth whipping up).
 It will lift your loved ones’ mood knowing there’s a special event to look forward to — and that they’ll see you, of course!
 A post-picnic stroll in the fresh air, surrounded by seasonal nature, will send your endorphins surging.

 4. Go green — pass on seedlings and plant flowers for your community